cdmandrews/cdmandrews.github.io/3301/project-1.md

 Along with our basic course SLOs (1, 2, 3) our specific goals with this assignment are:

 - Practice balancing clarity and concision as you try to describe genres both completely and succinctly for an audience using text and visuals.
-- Practice information and document design as you try to organize your findings in a way that suggests meaningful connections for an audience.
+- Practice information and document design as you organize your findings in a way that suggests meaningful connections for an audience.
-- Research to learn the variety of written genres and rhetorical situations you might encounter in the workplace.
+- Learn the characteristics of writing you will typically do in the workplace.
 - Identify ethical issues relevant to writing in your field.

 ## Requirements